zihengjackchen/zihengjackchen.com/content/experience.md

 - **Graduate Teaching Assistant**
     - CS/ECE 374: Intro to Algorithms & Models of Computation
     Aug 2023 - Dec 2023
+        - Facilitated discussion sessions on concepts in computer science for CS/ECE 374: Introduction to Algorithms
+        - Conducted weekly office hours to offer tailored guidance and clarification on assignments and worksheets
 - **Undergraduate Course Assistant**
     - CS446/ECE449: Machine Learning
     Jan 2023 - May 2023